 Parameters shmaddr is the shared memory segment address that is to be detached.

-Returns 0 on success. -1 on failure and sets errno appropriately.
+-1 on failure and sets errno appropriately.
 The errno can be set to EINVAL if shmaddr is not within any of the available shared memory segments.

-Description The shmdt() function detaches the shared memory segment located at the address specified by $shmaddr$ from the address space of the calling process.
+Description The shmdt () function detaches the shared memory segment located at the address specified by shmaddr from the address space of the calling process.
 The value of shm_nattch is also decremented.
 The memory segment is not removed from the system and can be attached to again.

 Includes xmk.h, sys/shm.h, sys/ipc.h